 Instructions

 Prepare the enoki mushrooms by cutting off the bottom root section.
-Gently rinse with cold water to remove any excess dirt.
-Section the mushrooms into 15 smaller bunches, then wrap each bunch with a thin slice of beef to hold them together.
-Set aside.
+Gently rinse with cold water to remove any excess dirt, then section the mushrooms into 15 smaller bunches to be wrapped.

 In a pan, heat 2 tsp of oil over medium heat.
-Saute the onions until softened, about 4-5 minutes.
+Sauté the onions until softened, about 4-5 minutes.

-Combine all the ingredients for the sauce until smooth, then pour the prepared sauce over the rolls and simmer with a lid on for about 5 minutes until the mushrooms have softened.
+Lay the enoki beef rolls over the onions.
+Pour the prepared sauce over the rolls and simmer with a lid for about 5 minutes until the mushrooms have softened.

 FAQs (Frequently Asked Questions)